solomonalem/README.md-Generator/README.md

 ## Contribution
- Fork it to your github repos ,then you can make any changes with out affecting the main source code
+ Fork it to your github ,then you can make any changes with out affecting the main source code

 [My Github Profile](https://github.com/solomonmeresa)